evgenykuzyakov/wonderland/README.md

 - `last_ft_farmed_per_pixel = ft_farmed_per_pixel` - remembering the current value
 - `acc_ft += farmed_ft_amount` - adding farmed balance to the account balance

-## App commission
+## App fee

 The app owner will not be able to withdraw app liquidity, so the farmers can be certain that the `FT` pool can't be fully drained.
-But the app owner will be able to claim draw commissions earned by the app liquidity.
+But the app owner will be able to claim draw fees earned by the app liquidity.